radixdlt/babylon-alphanet/README.md

 You can download the prebuilt binaries from the latest releases.

-# API Specification
+# Alphanet Gateway API v0

-The specification of the Alphanet API service can be found [here](https://github.com/radixdlt/babylon-alphanet/blob/main/gateway-api-v0/gateway-api-v0-schema.yaml).
+Docs on the Alphanet API are in the [gateway-api-v0](./gateway-api-v0) folder.